codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 ## Memory Management Patterns

+In C, unlike for example Python, Java, C# or Javascript, dynamically allocated memory is not managed by the runtime.
+It's considered to be an external resource, just like a file, a DB or network connection, or a hardware device.
+The program itself has to take care of it properly, allocating it when necessary, and freeing when no longer needed.

-Whenever a kata needs to return a string or an array, C authors tend to use the naive technique of allocating the memory in the solution function, and freeing it in the test suite.
-This approach mimics the behavior known from other languages where returning an array or object from inside of the user's solution is perfectly valid, but it's not always the best, or even correct, way of working with unmanaged memory.
-The memory can be managed either by the test suite, by the user, or both.
+In a kata, the memory can be managed either by the test suite, by the user, or both.
 Authors can choose the way how their kata should deal with memory and ownership strategy their kata should use.
 However, they should be aware of the advantages and disadvantages of each such strategy, and when and which applies the best.

 ### Statically allocated constant data